- Special offers

 |Offer||Previous price||Offer price||Saving|

-About the showBroadway’s biggest show has arrived on the West End’s biggest stage in 2017, as 42nd Street plays at the Theatre Royal Drury Lane in a vibrant new revival of the classic American rags-to-riches story.
+About the showBroadway’s biggest show arrived on the West End’s biggest stage in 2017 and continues to wow audiences.
+42nd Street plays at London's Theatre Royal Drury Lane in a vibrant new revival of the classic American rags-to-riches story.

 42nd Street is the quintessential backstage musical; an exciting song and dance-filled tale of dreaming of stardom on Broadway.
 It is not the first time the show has been at the Theatre Royal Drury Lane either, with its 1984 run receiving huge acclaim and launching the career of the Hollywood star, Catherine Zeta-Jones.